drshahizan/special-topic-data-engineering/project/submission/Regex/report.md

 ## Interface
 1. Login Page

-To access the page, users must log in with their username and password.
-If they do not have an account yet, they can create one by clicking the "register" button.
+Users must log in with their username and password to access the page.
+If they do not have an account, they can create one by clicking the "register" button.
 Once logged in, you should be able to view all the content on the page.
    <div align="center"><img src="https://github.com/drshahizan/special-topic-data-engineering/assets/99240177/ea8a13d5-763a-408b-bf25-da42cfae4647"/></div>

 2. Register Page

-Users have the option to register themselves in order to gain access to the system.
+Users have the option to register themselves to gain access to the system.
    <div align="center"><img src="https://github.com/drshahizan/special-topic-data-engineering/assets/99240177/6fac6c4a-9874-4734-b400-0b24e52eba98"/></div>

 3. Reset password Page

-In case the user forgets their password, they have the option to reset it and receive a password reset email.
+If the user forgets their password, they can reset it and receive a password reset email.
    <div align="center"><img src="https://github.com/drshahizan/special-topic-data-engineering/assets/99240177/0b0b1c6f-2e2b-4370-83c8-9fc3b52ca25e"/></div>
    <div align="center"><img src="https://github.com/drshahizan/special-topic-data-engineering/assets/99240177/39da4fb8-b391-47a2-a8e6-a5454c1efa81"/></div>